zchenCN/WavePINN/log.md

 - LBFGS perform much better than Adam
 - Verify the analytical solution of the PDE
 - After modify, refresh the memory of notebook
+- Remember loss.item() when append the value of loss in the list